 Opening a Command Prompt

-On the off chance that you don’t know how to open this program up, a quick and easy way to do so is from the Windows “run” dialog.
+A quick and easy way to launch those program is to use the Windows “run” dialog.
 Hold down the Windows key on your keyboard (it will have a Windows logo on it, usually) and strike the “r” key.
 This should open up the dialog.
 Type the text “cmd.exe” into the text box, so that it looks like this,

 Shells and Terminal Emulators